FALSE FOX SEDGE

 • Remote Sedge (Carex remota) to produce Carex × pseudoaxillaris

-[The author thinks the photographs correspond with none of the above hybrids since they do not occur in the hectad that the photographs were taken, but the latter hybrid, Carex × pseudoaxillaris, grows closest: further to the North of Southport].
+[Your author thinks the above photographs from the Sefton Coast or Merseyside correspond with none of the above hybrids since they do not occur in the hectad that the photographs were taken, but the latter hybrid, Carex × pseudoaxillaris, grows closest: further to the North of Southport].

 Grows in wet or damp grassland, especially near the coast.